About PET & CT Imaging

 “Europe currently has 479 PET installations and that number is expected to grow to 742 by 2013 (MEDEC, 2010).
 The United States has approximately 2,000 PET scanners and a ratio of about 6.5 scanners per million (Buck et al., 2010).
 In comparison, Canada currently has 29 PET scanners and a ratio of 0.86 scanners per million people.

 A large Canadian study by Worsley et al. (2010) evaluated the impact of PET on treatment changes and decision-making in 3,779 consecutive patients at the British Columbia Cancer Agency in Vancouver, British Columbia.
 Based on a standard physician’s questionnaire, it was found that the information derived from PET imaging resulted in a change in an individual patient’s treatment plan in 50% of cases and physicians reported an improved decision-making ability in 83% of cases”.

-British Columbia Ministry of Health has 2 scanners in Vancouver for a population of 4.6 million people, or 1 scanner per 2.3 million.
+British Columbia has 2 public scanners in Vancouver for a population of 4.63 million people, or 1 scanner for 2.3 million.